x-atlas-consortia/ubkg-neo4j/user_guide/README.md

 - **edges.tsv**: Describes the triples comprising the ontology
 - **nodes.tsv**: Describes metadata for entities

-[This file](https://github.com/dbmi-pitt/UBKG/blob/main/user%20guide/Distillery_Ingest_format%20-%20Instructions.csv) provides added detail for OPTIONAL Data Distillery fields and examples, beyond the general UBKG requirements for which this guide is written.

 # Source Abbreviations (SABs)
 The UBKG identifies a set of assertions by means of a _Source Abbreviation_ (SAB).
 SABs often correspond to abbreviations for ontologies (e.g., PATO) or vocabularies (e.g., ICD-10).